-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

-Our assessments and observations in the academic year indicated that pupil behaviour, wellbeing and mental health continue to be significantly impacted, following on from the C19 Pandemic.
+Our assessments and observations in the academic year indicated that pupil behaviour, wellbeing and mental health continue to be significantly impacted.
 The impact was particularly acute for disadvantaged pupils.
 We used Pupil Premium funding to provide wellbeing support for all of our pupils and therapeutic targeted group or one to one intervention where required.